Carmarthen Priory: The Black Book of Carmarthen

-In the late twelfth or early thirteenth centuries, Llyfr Du Caerfyrddin (the Black Book of Carmarthen) was transcribed at the priory.
+In c.
+1250, Llyfr Du Caerfyrddin (English: Black Book of Carmarthen) was transcribed in the scriptorium at the priory.
 It is the earliest complete manuscript in the Welsh language, being a combination of transcriptions of older manuscripts and original works produced at the time and transcribed by an individual monk.
-It survived the dissolution of the monasteries in the sixteenth century and is now held at the National Library of Wales.
+It survived the dissolution of the monasteries and is now held at the National Library of Wales.